KaBlam!: Season 1

 The first season began with regular cartoons in their regular order.
 Sniz & Fondue, Action League Now!, Prometheus and Bob, and Life with Loopy.
 The Off-Beats was also another regular cartoon that occasionally filled in for "Life with Loopy" or Prometheus and Bob.
 Other cartoons such as Surprising Shorts, Lava!, Angela Anaconda, and once, The Louie and Louie Show aired.
 This is the only season in which a Sniz & Fondue short is included in every episode.
 Henry and June frequently had random short plots when the screen was shown on them and barely had one main plot, unlike future episodes.
 They had one whole plot in Comics for Tomorrow Today and What the Astronauts Drink.
 The opening animation starts out with a hawk crashing into the camera while the camera pans through a forest, dives underwater and travels to Egypt where Egyptians dance and the Great Sphinx swipes at the camera.
 The camera then heads to outer space showing two kids in a ride, the planets, stars, asteroids, and flying saucers.
 After the United States Capitol is destroyed by two saucers, it then pans to a Godzilla-like monster destroying a city.
 It then pans to an open street comic book store and lands on the KaBlam! comic book, featuring the Flesh, Stinky Diver, Sniz, Fondue, and Loopy on it.
 The book is then opened by Henry and June.
 After they dance, the episode starts.
 At the start of the theme, a voiceover of a man shouts "Wake up the masses!".
 As soon as he finishes, another man (Bert Pence) continues by saying, "Assume the crash position.
 Hold on tight, take a deep breath for a new kind of cartoon show.
 It's KaBlam!
 Where cartoons and comics collide.
 Now to take you inside and turn the pages, here are your hosts, Henry and June."
-The ending theme for most of the first season is Toasters song Skaternity (performed by the 'Moon Ska Stompers').
+The ending theme for most of the first season is The Toasters' song "Skaternity" (performed by the 'Moon Ska Stompers').